-Fig. 2 Thermal Curve, Determination Of Reported Values
+Fig. 2 Thermal Curve, Determination of Reported Values

 NOTE — For highly energetic reactions, a significant change may occur in the baseline prior to and following the exothermic reaction, due to a significant change in the heat capacity of the reacted material in the sample container.
 Such an instance might be handled by the construction of a baseline that is not a straight line.
 If a nonlinear baseline (for example, a sigmoidal baseline) is used, it should be stated in the report and an example of the constructed baseline and the thermal curve should be also included.

-Integrate the area, as a function of time, bounded by the thermal curve and the baseline constructed in 9.4(e).
-Record this area as the heat of the reaction, A, in mJ.

-NOTES

-1 The area bounded by the thermal curve and the constructed baseline gives the heat of the reaction.
-Instrument software is most often used to integrate this area.
-Although such software packages display thermal curves as in Fig. 2, they calculate the bound area on a basis of time.
-If older instruments without these software packages are used, or if manual checks are performed on newer instruments, then the manual integration shall be performed with the abscissa presented as a time (seconds) coordinate.

-2 The amount of material should be chosen such that the maximum heat flow is less than 8 mW.
-If heat flow is larger than 8 mW and the peak is not "leaning" and not following the trend in Fig. 3, it should not be necessary to reduce sample mass.
-Or, in other words, when both directions cannot be me simultaneously, sample mass need be reduced only if the observe peak leans.